AhnBCILab/P300BCIWTS/README.md

 ### ※ Update ※
 #### For using New WTS: Read "How_To_Experiment_by_using_New_WTS.pdf"
 #### Naive user and for using Old WTS: Read "WTS_Documentation.pdf"
-OpenViBE's Python Scripting box does not yet support Python 3.
+~~OpenViBE's Python Scripting box does not yet support Python 3.
 In a situation where the CNN model needs to be introduced in WTS, the system is divided into three modules to operate in order to use tensorflow in Python 3.
-The method of operating the new method of WTS was described in detail in step-by-step in the Documentation.
+The method of operating the new method of WTS was described in detail in step-by-step in the Documentation.~~

+Implementing it in the following(above) manner was a method when openvibe did not support Python 3.
+Python 3 is now available for openvibe's Python scripting box.
+I'm going to check and modify it as soon as possible.

-* If you want to use the old WTS, you can implement the function in SourceCode/ProcessingWorld.py and call the function in the second for statement in the def process part of Within/SourceCode/WorldOnline.py.
+* If you want to use the current WTS, you can implement the function in SourceCode/ProcessingWorld.py and call the function in the second for statement in the def process part of Within/SourceCode/WorldOnline.py.
 Details are described in Documentation.

 ### WTS system proceeds as follows.
 ![WTS_Flowchart](./Image/WTS_Flowchart.jpg)